Ernest Lawson: The Eight

-In many ways, Ernest Lawson was an unlikely rebel.
-A soft-spoken, gracious, and undramatic man, he had no flair for self-promotion and little inclination to paint the rougher aspects of modern city life, which was a hallmark of five of the most significant members of the Eight.
+Ernest Lawson had no flair for self-promotion and little inclination to paint the rougher aspects of modern city life, which was a hallmark of five of the most significant members of the Eight.
 (Henri, Glackens, Sloan, Luks, and Shinn were all founding members of what became known as the Ashcan school of American art.)
 Unlike Henri, Sloan, and Luks, who were teachers as well, he had no worshipful student-following nor was he well-placed in art-political circles in New York, like Arthur B. Davies.
-He had his devoted fans—the Manhattan restaurateur James Moore (the central figure in William Glackens's famous painting, Chez Mouquin) owned a much-loved collection of Lawsons—but no one thought of him as a radical in any way.
-If anything, he had more in common with the eighth member of the group, Maurice Prendergast, in his steady reserve and quiet professionalism.
+He had his devoted fans—the Manhattan restaurateur James Moore (the central figure in William Glackens's famous painting, Chez Mouquin) owned a much-loved collection of Lawsons—but few thought of him as a radical.
+Lawson had more in common with the eighth member of the group, Maurice Prendergast, reserve and professionalism.
 But he did share the concerns voiced by Henri and others of the group that the exhibition system in New York, a closed system that led to wider press coverage and lucrative sales for those who worked in an approved manner, was too much a "private club" enterprise and needed shaking up.
 The exhibition that the Eight staged at the prestigious Macbeth Galleries in New York in 1908 did just that.

 The exhibition of The Eight was the "succès de scandale" its organizers hoped for.
 If sales did not quite measure up to their expectations, the painters nonetheless became centers of media attention for some time.
 Conservative tastes were affronted, and young artists flocked to the Macbeth Galleries to see a startling range of modern representational art.
 The show later traveled to Chicago and Boston, where it occasioned more press coverage and public discussion of the direction American art should take.
 Lawson and his friends had played a role in an important cultural event and in initiating debate about a needed diversity of style and subject matter in American art.